-WINTER INDOOR LEAGUE: League runs December through February.
+WINTER INDOOR LEAGUE: League runs November through February.
 For High School players only (grades 9-12).
 Location, dates and times will be posted on the Calendar.
 Click here to learn more.
-Winter League registration will open October, 2018.
+2020 registration will open in November.

 SUMMER ACADEMY: For players entering 6th-8th.
-Separate league play at the High School and Middle School levels.
-Minimum age requirement: entering 6th grade in the Fall 2018.
-Cap: 60 players.
-Click here to learn more and register.
-REGISTRATION NOW OPEN.
+Minimum age requirement: entering 6th grade in the Fall 2019.
+Cap: 25 players.
+Click here for more information.
+2019 registration NOW OPEN.

-WINTER INDOOR LEAGUE: League runs December through February.
+WINTER INDOOR LEAGUE: League runs November through January.
 6th-8th graders only.
 Location, dates and times will be posted on the Calendar.
 Click here to learn more.
-Winter League registration will open October, 2018.
+2020 registration will open in November.

-SPRING YOUTH SESSIONS: DFHC Youth Sessions includes instruction and game time for girls and boys grades 2nd-8th of all experience levels.
+SPRING YOUTH SESSIONS: DFHC Youth Sessions includes instruction and game time for girls and boys grades 2nd-5th of all experience levels.
 Click here to learn more.
-Registration is closed for 2018.
-2019 registration will open in February.
+Registration is now CLOSED.

 Kaila Dee - Springfield College